btarg/requiem-vault/GM/Enemies/Doppelganger Merc.md

 ### Fumbling Spell Siphon (Attempted [[Drawing Spells]])

 > **(1 Action)** The Doppelganger Merc targets one player character within 30 feet and attempts to [[Drawing Spells|Draw]] a spell from that player's spell inventory.
 The doppelganger is automatically familiar with all spells on the target's list for the purpose of selecting one to Draw.
-However, due to its intoxicated and flawed nature, it must first make a **DC 16 [[Saving Throws#Will|Will save]].**
+However, due to its intoxicated and flawed nature, it must first make a **DC 12 [[Saving Throws#Will|Will save]].**

-#### Critical Success:
+#### Will Critical Success:

-The doppelganger successfully Draw a spell of its choice from the target's list, using **1d2** instead of the usual 1d4, due to Flawed Mimicry.
+The doppelganger successfully Draw a spell of its choice from the target's list, with a **-2 penalty** applied to the usual 1d4, due to Flawed Mimicry.
+They can now stock or cast the spell (See [[Drawing Spells]]).
-### Success:
+#### Will Success:

-The doppelganger successfully Draws 1 spell of its choice from the target's list (max Level 1 or 2).
-It can cast this drawn spell on its next turn, consuming the drawn charge.
+The doppelganger successfully Draws 1 spell of its choice from the target's list, up to SL Rank 2.
+If the player does not have a spell matching SL Rank 1 or 2, then the doppelganger simply does nothing (acting as a failure).

-#### Failure:
+#### Will Failure:

 The doppelganger fails to Draw any spell.
 It grunts in frustration and becomes **Stupefied 1** for 1 round.

-#### Critical Failure:
+#### Will Critical Failure:

 The doppelganger fails spectacularly, taking **1d6** [[Elements#🌀 Psychic (PSY)|Psychic]] damage and becoming **Stupefied 2** for 1 round.
 It cannot attempt to Draw spells again for the remainder of the encounter.

-> [!TIP]
-> *Flavour:* "It points a shaky finger, slurring, 'Your... your pretty spells...
-I'll take 'em!'"

 ### Mimicked Attack